My passion for good food is no secret.

 Neither is the fact that I plant a large garden each year; which provides most of that good food.

 Whenever anyone visits my garden, the one thing they always remark on are the tomato plants.
 The plants can easily reach 5 ft. tall, and are loaded with healthy fruit.
 This always leads to questions about how I grow tomato plants that look like that.
-Most of the time people assume that because we live on a farm and my husband is in agriculture, that we have access to some special “fertilizer” that “regular people” can’t get.
+Most of the time people assume that because we live on a farm and Mr. Awesome is in agriculture, that we have access to some special “fertilizer” that “regular people” can’t get.
 Yes, I have been asked that, and uhm…no. It’s all in the preparation.
 Really.
 Today I’m sharing my 5 tips for growing your healthiest tomato plants ever!